augustovictor/software-architecture-specialization/README.md

 - The client request these services through messages.
     - Client-host is the machine that hosts the client software;

-A request-response messaging can be represented by a sequence diagram.
+A request-response messaging pattern can be represented by a sequence diagram.
 - This process can be:
     - Synchronous: Represented by a closed arrow head;
     - Asynchronous: Represented by a line arrow head;